 I was trained as a writer.

-The way people relate to and work with one another inspires me.
+The way people relate to and work with one another interests me.

 I believe that our strength as a culture lies in our ability to learn from history.
 We balance received wisdom and novel insight to create objects and systems that augment our natural capacities.
 Not only do we learn directly from the past, we extrapolate from it and try to predict our future.
 That's a remarkably powerful thing—a thing we accomplish through dialogue.
 Dialogue with our predecessors, our peers, and ourselves.

 I am, and have been for some time, fascinated by our relationship to the things we make.